lsst-dm/dmtn-167/index.rst

 All skymaps must have a globally unique name in Gen3, which is used as part of the data ID for any dataset that is defined on tracts.
 The skymap definition datasets (i.e. ``lsst.skymap.BaseSkyMap`` subclass instances in Python) also include this globally unique name in their data IDs, and hence can also all go in a single ``skymaps`` collection.
-This is simply a ``RUN`` collection that holds skymap definition datasets directly.
+This is a ``RUN`` collection that holds skymap definition datasets directly.

 The existence of different skymap definition datasets for different coadd types (``goodSeeingCoadd_skyMap``, etc.) is a relic of Gen2 that will soon be removed entirely from Gen3; all skymap definition datasets will just use the ``skyMap`` dataset type.
 The new globally-unique skymap data ID names are both necessary and sufficient for uniqueness in Gen3.